Howard Beardmore DO – Founder of Biometherapy

 Along my evolving journey, I’ve been fortunate to build professional relationships with some key players in constitutional therapeutic.
 These include Keki Sidhwa a Natural Hygienist who was trained by Herbert Shelton and Charlotte Gerson, the daughter of Max Gerson, the founder of ‘Gerson Therapy’.
 I have shared many complex cases to resolution with them, sharing ideas and approaches to help patients recover.

 I have lectured internationally on Osteopathic methods to students and practicing Osteopaths for over 20 years which led to the formation of the British Institute of Osteopathy in 2012.
 My newsletter has a readership of over 1000 Osteopaths worldwide and is a leading “go to” publication for Osteopathic discourse.
+You can register for current newsletters on this site.

 Our ability to rally the profession, when politics dictate a call for action, have resulted in regime changes at trade and regulatory levels – on many occasions.
 The threat to the survival of constitutional approaches in the modern day is as strong as it was in the days of Hippocrates.
 The public have a legal right to consider their health options when faced with health choices and nothing should get in the way of that freedom.